CarboneumProject/BEPs/BEP6.md

 - TimeUnlock: TimeUnlock will claim the locked tokens back when the lock time specified is passed.

-- TimeRelock: TimeRelock will extend lock time and increase amount of locked tokens of a specific lock record.
+- TimeRelock: TimeRelock will extend lock time, increase amount of locked tokens or modify description of a specific lock record.

 - QueryTimeLockRecords: QueryTimeLockRecords will query all lock records of a specific address.